milosz08/turing-machine-simulator/README.md

 > This project has quite a few dependencies that need to be installed using NPM before cloning the repository.
 List of all necessary dependencies below.

-## Dependencies
-All packages with dependencies used in the project can be found in the `package.json`.
-In addition, in each component I have included information about what packages I use and version of this packages.

 ## License
-This application is on MIT License [terms of use](https://en.wikipedia.org/wiki/MIT_License).<br>
+This application is on Apache 2.0 license.<br>
 Turing Machine Icon created by Attilio Baghino.